benkonrath/django-iban/README.rst

 **Features:**

+* Validates IBAN using the official validation algorithm.
 * Support for all currently active and planned to be active IBAN countries / numbers.
 * Optional validation for IBANs included the Nordea IBAN extensions.
-* Validates IBAN using the official validation algorithm.
+* Optionally limit validation to a list specific of countries.
 * Basic validation for SWIFT-BIC.
+* Supports Django 1.4, 1.5 and 1.6.
 * Python 3.2 and 3.3 support for Django >= 1.5.

 **Usage:**